rhirwa/ml_toolkits/README.md

 # ml_toolkits
-A list of ML model building and deploying toolkits
+A list of ML model building and deploying toolkits + interesting ml code snippets